 ‘We will go soon, cariño,’ she said.
 ‘Once my husband is out of the way.’

 In this baffling world where there were new road signs, no digital radio stations, no double yellow lines outside my shop, a Bulgarian supermarket where the cycle repair shop should be, and someone who was invisible on CCTV staying with me, I discovered another anomaly: there were no trains.
 I do not mean that there were no trains running on the line over the old railway bridge, or even that the Eurostar service had been suspended; there were no trains anywhere.
 You would have thought something this important would have been newsworthy.
-I tried searching on Dogpile but could find no reference to trains, or the lack of.
+I searched Google but could find no reference to trains.
+Or the lack of them.
 Perhaps there had never been any trains.
 I thought of asking Maria about it, but of course, she might not know about it because she had been kept in a locked room.
 I went in to ask Aziz, who I noticed was now clean-shaven.

-‘There have not been any trains for months,’ he laughed.
+‘There have not been trains for weeks,’ he laughed.
 ‘Since the debacle over the franchises.’

 ‘I can get into his electronic calendar,’ she said one time.
 ‘I can find out where he will be and when he will be on his own.’

 The next day she said, ‘One idea I have is a fast-acting poison that will simulate a heart attack.’

 ‘You have to be able to get to him to administer the poison.
 There’s the problem of leaving DNA, still.
 DNA is a real bugbear when it comes to planning murders.
 And what about CCTV cameras?’